Health Topics

 What is it used for?

 A lipoprotein (a) test is used to get a better understanding of your risk for heart disease, stroke, and other blood vessel diseases.
-But it is not a routine screening test.
+But is not a routine screening test.
+It is usually ordered if your health care provider thinks you might be at high risk for cardiovascular problems or if having high levels of lipoprotein (a) runs in your family.
 Researchers are still studying how lipoprotein (a) levels affect health and when the test should be used.

 Why do I need a lipoprotein (a) test?

-Your health care provider may order the test if you have certain signs or health conditions that mean you have a high risk for blockages in your arteries, such as:
+Your provider may order the test if you have certain signs or health conditions that mean you have a high risk for blockages in your arteries, such as:

 - A family health history of early heart or blood vessel disease (before age 55 for a father or brother and before age 65 for a mother or sister)